Joe Biden has done more than arm Israel. He’s complicit in Gaza’s devastating famine

 To the humanitarian groups working on the ground, this was not an inevitable conclusion.

-“This is an entirely preventable, human-made famine caused by lack of humanitarian aid and humanitarian access restrictions over 7 months,” said Louise Wateridge, communications offiver with UNRWA, in a phone interview from Gaza last week.
+“This is an entirely preventable, human-made famine caused by lack of humanitarian aid and humanitarian access restrictions over seven months,” said Louise Wateridge, communications officer with UNRWA, in a phone interview from Gaza last week.

-According to UN figures, more than half of Gaza’s population —some 1.1 million people — face catastrophic food insecurity.
+According to UN figures, more than half of Gaza’s population– some 1.1 million people – face catastrophic food insecurity.
 This represents the highest share of a population ever recorded globally.
-One in three children under age 2 suffer from acute malnutrition.
+One in three children under the age of two suffer from acute malnutrition.

 It is about to get worse.

-On 5 May, it had closed another crucial crossing, Kerem Shalom, after an attack on Sunday killed four soldiers in the area.
-While Israel says Kerem Shalom has since opened UN officials said it is too dangerous for humanitarians to properly access.
-Jens Laerke, spokesperson for the United Nations humanitarian office OCHA told The Independent that Rafah and Kerem Shalom were “main arteries of the humanitarian operation” for the entire strip and that their closure has been “catastrophic”.
+It also closed another crucial crossing, Kerem Shalom, after an attack two days earlier killed four soldiers in the area.
+While Israel says Kerem Shalom has since reopened, UN officials said it is too dangerous for humanitarians to properly access.
+Jens Laerke, spokesperson for OCHA said that Rafah and Kerem Shalom were “main arteries of the humanitarian operation” for the entire strip and that their closure has been “catastrophic”.

 The move prompted a dramatic response from Mr Biden.
 For the first time, he threatened to pause the delivery of certain offensive weapons to Israel if its defence forces entered the city proper.
 Rather than dialling back their offensive, Israel widened the evacuation orders in the south and north of Gaza to affect an estimated 300,000 people and began its assault on Rafah.